E3SM-Project/zppy/docs/source/parameters.rst

         dry_run = boolean(default=False)
         # Specify which campaign you are running.
         campaign = string(default="none")
-        # The following parameter is not defined in `default.ini`
         # Set up the environment -- this is where you can tell zppy to use a custom conda environment.
         # To use a custom conda environment, you can set `environment_commands="source <path to conda.sh>; conda activate <custom environment>"`.
         environment_commands = string